 Injuries on the Job While Rebuilding

-If you are cleaning up debris for construction preparation or demolishing damaged structures, it would be considered construction and workers should be covered by workers' compensation (see Workers' Compensation Law).
-In Missouri, all employers in the construction field with one or more employees are required to provide workers’ compensation insurance for their workers.
-If you are injured on the job, follow the simple instructions on our website to ensure you receive care and benefits.
-The first step is to report your injury immediately to your supervisor.
+If you are cleaning up debris for construction preparation or demolishing damaged structures, it could be considered as construction industry work.
+Construction crews should be covered by workers' compensation insurance coverage.
+In Missouri, all employers in the construction industry with one or more employees are required to purchase workers’ compensation insurance coverage for their employees (see Workers' Compensation Law).
+If you are injured on the job, visit our website to ensure you receive information about medical care and workers' compensation benefits.
+Be sure to take the first step and report your injury immediately to your supervisor.
 To find answers to the most frequently asked questions, visit our Division of Workers’ Compensation page.

 Fair housing laws apply to nearly all forms of residences, for both sale or rent, including apartments, houses, mobile homes, nursing homes, homeless shelters, and even vacant lots to be used for housing.